-Today's time everywhere International milk is available in the market and research is going on all over the world between A1 and A2 milk, what is the difference between these two milk etc.?
-If we talk about any country whether it is Russia, America, India etc. milk is considered as a very important part of the nutrition for children.
+Today's time everywhere International milk is available in the market and research is going on all over the world between A1 and A2 milk, what is the difference between these two milk, etc.?
+If we talk about any country whether it is Russia, America, India etc. milk is considered as a very important part of the nutrition.

-We get A2 type of milk from ancient breed cow or the breed of cow running from a long time or from native cow.
+We get A2 type of milk from ancient breed cow or the breed of a cow running from a long time or from the native cow.
 To some extent, the cow found in East African places and the milk that is obtained from them is called A2 Milk.
-At the same time, we get A1 milk from the Foreign Breed Cow or from the mixed race cow.
+At the same time, we get A1 milk from the Foreign Breed Cow or from the mixed-race cow.

 As studied above that milk contains calcium and protein.
 Various types of proteins are present in the milk out of which, one is casein.
-Therefore, we can say that, 80 percent of casein protein is found in milk.
-But the indigenous cow that gives A2 milk, releases casein protein as well as a certain type of amino acid, which is called prolin.
+Therefore, we can say that 80 percent of casein protein is found in milk.
+But the indigenous cow that gives A2 milk, releases casein protein as well as a certain type of amino acid, which is called proline.

 Do you know that the protein in milk is converted into peptides?
 Later it takes the form of amino acids.